kb2ma/cotel/doc/user-guide.md

 ## Payload

 When the Method field is PUT or POST, the Payload multi-line text area appears.
 You may select either Text or Hex as the mode for entry of the payload, and switch between them.
 However, you cannot directly enter text if the payload data includes non-ASCII characters.
-In text mode, non-ASCII characters appear as a Unicode 00B7 middle dot.
+In text mode, non-ASCII characters appear as a Unicode 00B7 middle dot (&middot;).

 The payload entry area does not automatically wrap entry data.
 However, you can manually start a new line by pressing Enter.
 Any end of line characters embedded in the text area will be excluded from the actual request payload.